If you’re taking on a build project, one of the most important first steps is to find out how much it costs to build a

 The low pitch means the rafter lengths are shorter, using less timber, and the manufactured trusses use a web of thinner timbers, again reducing materials costs.

 It will also require an engineer to check the design and produce calculations for Building Regulations purposes for a fee that would otherwise be covered by the truss manufacturer.
 More complex roof designs may require structural steelwork, too.

 The steeper the roof gets, the more expensive the roof will be to construct.
 As a rule of thumb, increasing the roof pitch by 5% will double the cost of the roof, while increasing it by 10% will triple it.

 Developers favour large-format concrete interlocking tiles with a coverage as low as 8–10 tiles/m², keeping labour and materials costs down.
-Most self builders choose to use more attractive, smaller-format tiles made from natural materials such as clay or slate.
+Most self builders choose more attractive, smaller-format tiles made from natural materials such as clay or slate.
 Unfortunately, smaller tile formats will increase labour and material costs.

 If you plan to use a roofing material other than that allowed for in the average costs (£20/m² Standard, £40/m² Good, £80/m² Excellent) you need to add an allowance for the net difference in cost.
 If you decide to go for decorative details to the ridges or verges, or to use very irregular handmade tiles, this will add to the cost of labour and materials.